Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/automatically-updating-your-assemblyinfo-with-a-batch-file.md

 %tfstool% checkin %outfile% /comment:"***NO_CI*** Assembly Info Increment" /noprompt
 ```

-You can remove the three lines containing the text “%tfstool%” if you don’t want to version the file.
+You can remove the three lines containing the text "%tfstool%" if you don't want to version the file.
 Here is a breakdown of what the file does.

 **Check Out File**